 Vi King: im so tired of hearing about this myth of white privilege. im white and it doesnt help me in my daily life at all. i went to college and still dont have a “good job”. i dont get tax breaks for being white. i dont get to ride in the front of the bus or go to the front of the line at the grocery store. in fact, being tall i always get asked by short people, mostly women, to help them get some item off the shelf or help them carry their heavy item to their basket.

 Since there were also comments suggesting that the concept of white privilege is somehow a personal attack, I’d be remiss not to mention that the term white privilege isn’t a criticism of white people.
-It’s an allusion to how white people are perceived and treated by our environment.
+It’s an allusion to how white people are perceived (and subsequently treated) by our environment.

-The phrase white privilege reflects a very basic observation: In America, and arguably many places across the globe, you’re considered better than everyone else if you’re white.
+The phrase white privilege reflects a very basic observation: In America, and arguably many places across the globe, you’re considered better if you’re white.
 Just like you’re considered better if you’re thin, for example.

 So what does it matter in practice?